 How Can My Child Participate?

-Children (families) do not apply to the program directly.
-Rather, the students are chosen by staff members at our participating schools.
-Teachers and administrators identify students who they believe would benefit from the program (usually through test scores).
+School teachers and administrators identify students who they believe would benefit from the program (usually through test scores).
 Talk with your child’s teacher if you believe your child is a good candidate for LearningWorks AfterSchool.

 Funders and Community Partners